Portland’s art scene has so much going on, it merits at least three regular celebrations, held in different creative neighborhoods around town.

 Know Before You Go

-To slow the spread of the highly transmissible Delta variant, effective Aug.
-27, a statewide mask mandate is in place.
+To slow the spread of highly transmissible variants of COVID-19, a statewide mask mandate is in place.
 Oregonians and visitors ages 5 and up are required to wear face coverings in all public indoor settings, regardless of vaccination status, unless actively eating or drinking.
 Masks are also recommended in crowded outdoor public spaces where physical distancing is not possible.

 Additionally, some event organizers and venues may require proof of vaccination, or a negative COVID test, for admission.
 Other events may be canceled, postponed or held virtually.
 Please check individual event websites for the most up-to-date information.